• Skip to primary navigation

 Couscous ratatouille served in a tagine with a spoon.
 Plates in the background.

-Couscous ratatouille is based on the classic French Provençal vegetable stew and the delicious flavours that go with that.
+Couscous ratatouille is based on the classic French Provençal vegetable stew and all the delicious flavours that go with that.

 All I've done is add in some couscous to make it a delicious meal by itself.
+It's also great as a side, or use it as a filler for wraps or baked potatoes.

 Couscous ratatouille served on a plate with a fork.
 Rest of the dish in a tagine dish in the background.